CebolaLab/RNA-seq/README.md

 > Carry out the alignment

-STAR can then be run to align the fastq data files to the genome.
+STAR can then be run to align the `fastq` raw data to the genome.
 If the fastq files are in the compressed `.gz` format, the `--readFilesCommand zcat` argument is added.
-The output file should *not* be sorted, since the quantification step using Salmon required unsorted files.
+The output file should be unsorted, as required for the downstream quantification step using Salmon.
 The following options are shown according to the ENCODE recommendations.
 For single-end data:

 ```
 STAR --runThreadN 4 --genomeDir $GENOMEREF --readFilesIn <sample>.fastq.gz --outFileNamePrefix <sample> --readFilesCommand zcat --outSAMtype BAM Unsorted --quantTranscriptomeBan Singleend